 Lena's awakening leads her to quickly realize that she has been tricked into being an informer on her Uncle Erich - a thought that sickens her.
 The discovery of the bug in the table in the ashtray room, the fact that Lena had been hired to work at the Stasi headquarters despite having a subversive relative, the questions by Jutta about Erich and the fact that she had been allowed to continue visiting her uncle, are all proof of this.
 This emboldens her to use this knowledge to her advantage.
 She remembers her uncle's strange remark about his freezer needing defrosting and boldly enters his apartment at great risk to retrieve whatever is hidden there.

 One risk leads to another, a phone call from the Stasi office to a West German agent leads to more horrific abuse by Herr Dreck.
 Lena meets with Herr Gunter Schulmann and agrees to try to uncover what her Uncle had discovered and why the factory her parents were working in was making ammunition in secret.
-Lena courage transforms her into a person of action, willingly to take big risks to uncover the truth about her life in East Berlin and to help a friend escape.
+Lena's courage transforms her into a person of action, willingly to take big risks to uncover the truth about her life in East Berlin and to help a friend escape.
 However, in the end, the Stasi machine with its death grip on life in the city proves too much and Lena finds herself entangled.

 Barker manages to portray many of the evils of socialism in her novel in particular the lack of freedom of speech and of association.
 These freedoms are so restricted that Lena is even afraid of her own thoughts, building a wall to keep out those inner "subversive" thoughts.
 Readers can see how living in such a totalitarian environment might make someone afraid of their thoughts, given how the state punishes those who are "subversive".
 As Lena becomes more aware of her surroundings, she begins to re-evaluate people who appear to be normal, like the blind man in the train station, who she now doubts is truly blind.
-The author captures the extensive propaganda that East German citizens were subjected to by the state as well.
-This is especially captured in the conversation between Gunter Schulmann and Lena when they meet for the first time.
-For example, Lena believes her country is a peaceful one, only to learn from Herr Schulmann that they are building weapons.
+She finds herself questioning everything she sees and hears.

 Although there have been several historical fiction novels about the Berlin Wall and life in East Berlin for young adults, The House of One Thousand Eyes manages to accurately portray life in East Berlin.
 However, this novel does contain several brief descriptions of sexual abuse and oral sex that will be disturbing to young teens.
-For this reason, this book is not recommended for young teens.
-It is questionable as to why the author included the issue of sexual abuse in a novel that has many, many other themes to explore.
+It is uncertain as to why the author included the issue of sexual abuse in a novel that has many, many other themes to explore.
+Perhaps this kind of abuse was a common tool used by the Stasi although research shows that it was more the mind games they played on their own citizens that was most successful.
+At any rate, for this reason, this book is not recommended for young teens.

 Book Details: